mateusabelli/flamenco/web/project-website/content/usage/worker-actions/_index.md

 Shutting down the worker will make it exit successfully, with status code `0`.

 Restarting the worker is only possible if it was started or configured with a 'restart exit code'.
-This can be done by using the `-restart-exit-status 47` commandline option, or by settings this code in the [worker config file][wconfig].
+This can be done by using the `-restart-exit-code 47` commandline option, or by settings this code in the [worker config file][wconfig].
 Requesting a worker restart will make it exit with the configured status code.